George Auchinleck, Lord Balmanno: Life

 He was the son of William Auchinleck, Laird of Balmanno Castle, son of George Auchinleck, and his wife, Elizabeth.
 George senior acquired the estate of Alexander Balmanno and built the castle around 1570.
 In 1574 he also inherited the estate of Polgony, from a childless uncle.

 On the death of his father in 1596, George (as eldest son) inherited both estates.

-In 1617 he sat as the Member of Parliament representing Perthshire in the House of Commons and sat on the Committee for Revising Laws.
+In 1617 he sat as the Shire Commissioner representing Perthshire in the Parliament of Scotland and sat on the Committee for Revising Laws.
 He was admitted as an Ordinary Lord in the Scottish courts in the same year.

 In February 1626 he was elected a Senator of the College of Justice (Lord of Session) in place of Viscount Lauderdale who was forced to stand down following a ban on "noblemen" in this role.

 In September 1631 he was elected as a Burgess of Dundee.

 He retired due to infirmity in 1638 and died prior to March 1639.